The history of Credit Cards in the 80s and 90s

 Were debit cards used in the 80s?

-Unlike credit cards, debit cards don’t have a long history.
+Compared to credit cards, debit cards have a short history.
 They were introduced in the mid-70s.
-However, their usage picked up in the 1980s, with more and more ATMs cropping all over the place.
+However, their usage picked up in the 1980s, with more and more ATMs cropping everywhere.
 Back then, ATM-based cards were called debit cards.
 However, modern debit cards are multi-functional, and cardholders can use them at stores, ATMs, restaurants, and other places.

 Credit card interest in the 80s